Community organizing training for seminary students in rabbinic, cantorial, and education school.

-The Seminary Leadership Project has trained over 500 rabbinical, cantorial, and Jewish education students, helping them learn how to unite their communities around a common mission, develop leaders who can lead with them, not over or under them, and act collectively to realize their mission, both bringing new vitality to the Jewish community and acting for social change that reflects Jewish values.
+The Seminary Leadership Project has trained over 750 rabbinical, cantorial, and Jewish education students, helping them learn how to unite their communities around a common mission, develop leaders who can lead with them, not over or under them, and act collectively to realize their mission, both bringing new vitality to the Jewish community and acting for social change that reflects Jewish values.
+Apply here.

 - Understanding the fundamentals of organizing: developing relational communities, building power, connecting people around their values and interests, and navigating between public and private life

-- Helping clergy cultivate themselves as leaders and protect their interests and time
+- Helping clergy cultivate themselves as leaders and protect their interests and time, and employing resilience strategies

 - The relational tools of the relational meeting and house meeting

 - Developing thriving congregations

 - Identifying common concerns and developing a collectively owned purpose

 - Moving beyond programming to run strategic campaigns that change the synagogue or change the world around us

 - Bringing Jewish communities into partnerships with other communities to work together around common community goals